Arthritis is an inflammation of the joints that can cause debilitating joint pain. There are more than 100 kinds of arthritis and related conditions.

 - swollen lymph nodes

 You may experience more severe effects as the disease progresses.
-SLE affects people differently, but starting treatment as soon as possible and working with your doctor can help you manage this condition.
+SLE affects people differently, but starting treatment as soon as possible can help you manage this condition.

 Gout is a form of arthritis caused by the accumulation of urate crystals inside your joints.
-High levels of uric acid in your blood can put you at risk of gout.
+High levels of uric acid in your blood may put you at risk of gout.

-Gout can be incredibly painful.
-A joint in your big toe is most likely to be affected, although it can potentially affect other joints.
-You may experience redness, swelling, and intense pain in your:
+Gout can be painful.
+A joint at the base of your big toe is most likely to be affected, although it can potentially affect other joints.
+You may experience redness, swelling, and pain in your:

-An acute attack of gout can last 12 to 24 hours, but the pain can linger for weeks.
+An acute attack of gout can come on strong within a few hours and can linger for days to weeks.
 Gout can become more severe over time.
 Learn more about the symptoms of gout.

-Reactive arthritis can occur when an infection in one part of your body triggers inflammation in a joint elsewhere in your body.
-The infection often occurs in your bladder or sexual organs.
+Reactive arthritis can occur when an infection in one part of your body triggers immune system dysfunction and inflammation in a joint elsewhere in your body.
+The infection often occurs in your gastrointestinal tract, bladder, or sexual organs.

 To diagnose these conditions, your doctor can order tests on samples of your blood, urine, and fluid from inside an affected joint.

-Many other forms of arthritis and other conditions can also cause joint pain.
-A few examples include:
+Other forms of arthritis, and other conditions, can also cause joint pain.
+Examples include:

 If you’re experiencing joint pain, stiffness, or other symptoms, talk to your doctor.
 They can help diagnose the cause of your symptoms and recommend a treatment plan.
 In the meantime, find relief from arthritis pain naturally.